Outdoor therapy retreats

 Discover yourself in Tasmania in old world Antarctic beech and wet sclerophyll rainforests, or along remote coastlines where there’s only you and the deep blue sea, or up in the high country where unique alpine flora and fauna abound.

-Find yourself in Norway on the hundreds of trails crisscrossing and connecting you to the mountains, forests, lakes and fjords of Norway.
+Alternatively, find yourself in Norway on the hundreds of tracks crisscrossing and connecting you to the beautiful and sacred mountains, forests, lakes and fjords of Norway.

 Both Tasmania and Norway are natural pearls without beginning or end.